 If others are eating dessert, it’s a good idea to have something in your hand so you’re not tempted to share with them.
 Espresso, tea, or even a small bowl of berries can be satisfying and keep you from digging into someone else’s chocolate cake.

-No Matter What: Don’t Forget Water
+No Matter Where You Are: Don’t Forget Water

 When we’re busy, preoccupied, or traveling from place-to-place, it can be so easy to prioritize things like food and neglect drinking enough water.
 Each day, we recommend clients drink half of their body weight in ounces of water, or more if they’re active.

-Recognizing most of our time during travel is spent sitting, it’s easier to think we don’t need to drink as much.
+Recognizing most of our time during travel is spent sitting, it’s easy to think we don’t need to drink as much.
 If you’re on an airplane, be mindful that it can be very dry, and the varying pressures can affect our levels of hydration and water retention.

 One more point here: Aim to bring or purchase water before you get on an airplane as you can’t guarantee the quality of water that the airline provides.
 If you’re in the car, you might not want to stop as often and may be inclined to bypass drinking water.
 If this is something you tend to do, remember that even slight dehydration can make you feel hungry and can give way to unnecessary eating.